IreneFlorez/vocab-web-scraper/README.md

 # vocab-web-scraper
 Page spider in python with PyCharm

-Created a web scraping tool to extract data (word list) from websites using BeautifulSoup4.
+Created a web scraping tool to extract data (word list) from websites using beautifulsoup4, argparse, urllib.request and pytests.
-Data is downloaded into an indexed SQLite list using frequency count and length.
+Data is downloaded into an indexed sqlite3 list using frequency count and length.